dotnet/AspNetCore.Docs/aspnetcore/mvc/razor-pages/index.md

 ::: moniker range=">= aspnetcore-2.1"
 ## ViewData attribute

 Data can be passed to a page with `ViewDataAttribute`.
-Properties decorated with `[ViewData]` have their values stored and loaded from the [ViewDataDictionary](/dotnet/api/microsoft.aspnetcore.mvc.viewfeatures.viewdatadictionary).
+Properties on controllers or Razor Page models decorated with `[ViewData]` have their values stored and loaded from the [ViewDataDictionary](/dotnet/api/microsoft.aspnetcore.mvc.viewfeatures.viewdatadictionary).

 In the following example, the `AboutModel` contains a `Title` property decorated with `[ViewData]`.
 The `Title` property is set to the title of the About page: